st-manhle/test-lint-ci/README.md

 npm install @typescript-eslint/eslint-plugin@^4.13.0 --save-dev
 ```
 - Copy the `.eslintrc.js` and `.eslintignore` into your root project.
-- Update lint script into `package.json`.
+- (Optional) Update lint script into `package.json`.
 This script will check lint for all .ts files:
 ```
 "script": {
   ...,